Phase transitions for geodesic flows and the geometric potential: Preliminaries

 \end{enumerate}

-The group $\Gamma=<h_{1},...,h_{N_{1}},p_{1},...,p_{N_{2}}>$ is a non-elementary free group which acts properly discontinuously and freely on $X$ (see \cite[Corollary II.2]{dalpei}).
+The group $\Gamma=<h_{1},...,h_{N_{1}},p_{1},...,p_{N_{2}}>$ is a non-elementary free group which acts properly discontinuously and freely on $M$ (see \cite[Corollary II.2]{dalpei}).
 Such a group $\Gamma$ is called an \emph{extended Schottky group}.
 It is proven in \cite{dalpei} that it is a geometrically finite group.
-Note that if $N_2=0$, that is the group $\Gamma$ only contains hyperbolic elements, then $\Gamma$ is a classical Schottky group and its geometric and dynamical properties are well understood.
+Note that if $N_2=0$, then the group $\Gamma$ only contains hyperbolic elements; in this case $\Gamma$ is a classical Schottky group and its geometric and dynamical properties are well understood.